ChiamakaJonas/Game/README.md

 # Game
-It's the Rock, Paper or Scissors Game
+It's the Rock, Paper or Scissors Game.
-Rock smashes Scissors, Scissors cuts Paper and Paper covers Rock Here, a player makes a choice and if it is the same choice with the computer's choice.
-Its a tie
+Rock smashes Scissors, Scissors cuts Paper and Paper covers Rock.
+Here, a player makes a choice and if it is the same choice with the computer's choice.
+Its a tie If otherwise, player either wins or loses in regard to computer's choice.